Mega-merger of PSU banks to be effective from Wednesday; 6 banks cease to exist

-The biggest ever consolidation exercise in the public sector banking space is slated to take shape on Wednesday when six PSU lender will be merged into four in a bid to make them globally competitive.
-The exercise assumes significance as it is taking place at a time when the entire country is under the grip of COVID-19 outbreak.
-It has triggered 21-day lockdown to contain the spread of the deadly virus.
+The biggest-ever consolidation exercise in the public sector banking space is slated to take shape on Wednesday when six PSU lenders will be merged into four in a bid to make them globally competitive.
+The exercise assumes significance as it is taking place at a time when the entire country is under the grip of the COVID-19 outbreak, which has triggered a 21-day lockdown.

 Experts said merger at this point of time will not be very smooth and seamless.
-However, heads of the anchor banks are exuding confidence.
+However, heads of the anchor banks exuded confidence.
 "We don't foresee any problem it is going as per the plan.
 We have reviewed in the light of this situation also.
-Certain modification in implementation.
-We have done so that there is not any disruption for employees and customers.
+Certain modification in implementation we have done so that there is no disruption for employees and customers.
 We are ensuring zero disruption," Union Bank of India Managing Director Rajkiran Rai G told PTI.

 The four anchor banks -- PNB, Canara Bank, Union Bank and Indian Bank -- are postponing some part of the implementation and processes due to the lockdown.
 "For merging banks, we have not changed some of the process like loan process etc, which we proposed to do earlier.
 However, because of the prevailing situation we will be continuing old system till the situation comes under control," he said.